Indir99/Data-Structures-in-Cpp/README.md

 # Specification

 The aim of this repository is to implement data structures in the c ++ programming language and apply them to some examples.
+The repository was created while attending the Data Structures course at the university.
+The goal of each homework assignment is the implementation of some of the standard c++ structures (such as std::list, std::vector, etc.) and the application of the structure to solve a practical problem.

 ## Homework-1